achaval-tomas/Data-Structures/README.md

 # Data Structures
-My implementations of different data structures in C.
+This is an interactive library to test, use and visualize many different data structures in C.

 ## Try them out
  Use ```` make run ```` to start an interactive menu and play around with different data structures.
 When done, use ```` make clean ````.